DP-Hype: Federated Differentially Private Hyperparameter Search: Related Work

+We intentionally focus on classic hyperparameter search, in contrast to Feathers, which additionally conducts differentiable neural architecture search (NAS).
+NAS is typically studied as a distinct problem setting due to its discrete and structured search space, specialized algorithms, and substantially different compute–accuracy trade-offs~\cite{wang2024advances, benmeziane2024medical}. \tool{} can be extended to NAS treating architectural choices as hyperparameters or additionally conducting differentiable NAS.

-\paragraph{Differentially Private Voting} Distributed, differentially private voting is a central component of \tool{}.
-In the absence of a trusted aggregator or a secure aggregation protocol, local differential privacy (LDP) serves as the standard model, requiring each client to enforce privacy individually.
+\paragraph{Differentially Private Voting} In the absence of a trusted aggregator or a secure aggregation protocol, local differential privacy (LDP) serves as the standard model to realize voting, requiring each client to enforce privacy individually.
 Several algorithms build on this notion: \cite{david2023local} evaluate binary voting with well-known mechanisms such as randomized response and RAPPOR; \cite{yan2019dpwevote} proposes a multi-stage protocol based on randomized response; and \cite{xu2024privacy} applies local votes for labeling unlabeled data.
 Despite their practicality, LDP mechanisms generally suffer from high noise: they require large client populations to average it out, and small privacy budgets can significantly reduce utility.

-Similar to \tool{}, other works employ secure aggregation as well to simulate the central model. \cite{zhu2020federated} introduce noiseless voting for heavy hitters,~\cite{bagdasaryan2021towards} construct global histograms to identify frequently visited locations, and~\cite{feddpvoting} leverage differentially private voting to label unlabeled data points based on local contributions.
+Similar to \tool{}, other work employs secure aggregation as well to simulate the central model. \cite{zhu2020federated} introduce noiseless voting for heavy hitters,~\cite{bagdasaryan2021towards} construct global histograms to identify frequently visited locations, and~\cite{feddpvoting} leverage differentially private voting to label unlabeled data points based on local contributions.
+On the other hand, \tool{} extends this voting approach with a top-$\numlocaltops$ mechanism, translates it towards a differentially private hyperparameter search and requires only a single invocation of the secure summation protocol.